-(Transfer to Arkansas State University-Jonesboro and University of Arkansas Fort Smith)
+- Arkansas State University-Jonesboro

+- o BAS Organizational Supervision

+- University of Arkansas-Fort Smith

+- BS Animation Technology

 For those who complete the Multimedia Technology program with a Graphics Technology Emphasis there are many new, exciting possibilities and opportunities for the future.
 The Multimedia Graphics career opportunities are diverse.
 Computer graphic artist, graphic designer, production artist, illustrator, web page designer, interface designer and desktop publisher are some of the occupational fields available to graduates of this program.